parsokev/graph_repo/README.md

    - [How to execute the GoogleTest Testing Suite using the CMakeTools extension](#executing-the-googletest-testing-suite-using-the-cmaketools-extension)

-6. If modifications are made to program files, both program configurations can be simultaneously rebuilt by executing the `update_MacOS.sh` script:
+6. If modifications are made to program files, both program configurations can be simultaneously rebuilt from within the `graph_repo` folder by executing the `update_MacOS.sh` script:
       ```
       source ./scripts/MacOS/update_MacOS.sh
       ```

-7. Upon completion of the program, the graph images may be found in the `graph_images folder`.
-These will be overwritten at the end of each program execution so any that may wished to be preserved you should be stored in a separate folder before the next program execution.
+7. Upon completion of the program, the generated graph image(s) will be placed within the `graph_images` folder.
+These will be overwritten at the end of the next execution of the main program, so ensure that any images that you wish to preserve are moved to a different folder after its creation.

 ## Building CMake Project on Windows (using MSYS2)

 1. Install MSYS2 by visiting https://www.msys2.org/ and following the installation instructions to install the suggested version

-2. Confirm Path to MYS was added to the System Environment Variable Paths for Powershell access
+2. Confirm Path to MYS was added to the System Environment Variable Paths for Powershell access:
       - Click Windows Start Icon > Settings > Enter and Select 'Edit environment variables for your account' from the search bar
       - Double Click 'Path' under the 'User Variables for ..' section within the 'Environment Variables' window

       - Click 'New' > Copy and Paste the full path to the 'bin' folder of MSYS
-         - The default path after installation of the 64-bit version, for example, would be:  C:\msys64\ucrt64\bin
+         - The default path after installation of the 64-bit version, for example, would be:
+            `C:\msys64\ucrt64\bin`

       - Click 'Ok' in 'Edit Environment Variable' window AND in 'Environment Variables' window to confirm addition of path